lgushijima/TesteSegFy/README.md

-# TesteSegFy
-HansOn SegFy

-Coise os coisos
+# Test project on SegFy
+Basic CRUD application using my javascript components library on a mvc.net template project.